swallowcamel/nancywiki/Forms-authentication.md

 ## Modifying your application to handle forms authentication

-Once you have implemented an `IUserMapper` then it is time to add the resources, to your application, that are responsible for handling the login and logout procedures.
-These are the implemented using normal routes, and should be placed in a module that does not require the user to be authenticated to access.
+Once you have implemented an `IUserMapper`, it is time to add the resources to your application that are responsible for handling the login and logout procedures.
+These are implemented using normal routes, and should be placed in a module that does not require the user to be authenticated to access.

-Below is an example on the basic structure of such a module.
+Below is an example of the basic structure of such a module.
 Please note that the paths of the resources, and the name of the module, can be anything; it’s not necessary to follow the naming in this example:

 ```c#
 public class LoginModule : NancyModule